antmicro/myst-editor/README.md

   - `color` - color of the cursor seen by other users
   - `hideUsernameDelay` *(default: 5000)* - milliseconds of inactivity after which the username attached to a remote cursor will be hidden
 - `spellcheckOpts` - Configuration for the spellchecker.
 If the value is *null* or *false* then the spellchecker will be disabled.
   - `dict` *(default: "en_US")* - Name of the desired dictionary.
-For an example see `public/dictionaries/en_US`.
+For an example, see `public/dictionaries/en_US`.
   - `dictionaryPath` *(default: "/dictionaries")*  - Path to a folder with dictionaries.
-For an example see `public/dictionaries/`.
+For an example, see `public/dictionaries/`.
 - `backslashLineBreak` *(default: true)* - treat `\` as a line break even when it is at the end of a paragraph/block
 - `additionalStyles` *(`CSSStylesheet` | `CSSStylesheet[]`)* - extra CSS stylesheets to customize the component
 - `syncScroll` *(default: false)* - synchronize scrolling of the editor and preview in `Dual Pane` view mode.
-  - > NOTE: This only works if you set a height limit on the MyST parent element.
+  - > NOTE: This only works if you set a height limit on the editor parent element.
 - `unfoldedHeadings` *(`number?`)* - fold all but the given number of top level syntax nodes on startup.
   If the option is not set, nothing will be folded by default.

+Also see [the demo HTML](./src/index.html) for an example on how you can set these options.

 ## License